 Finally, if you are really nervous about bringing streetwear style to your workplace, start with your socks.
 Interesting socks have been acceptable with suits for a while now, these black socks from popular streetwear brand Palace are an easy way to bring the streets to work.

-So, what do you think of the streetwear influence on business casual?
+So, what do you think of the casual streetwear influence on business casual?
 Do you see yourself adding any pieces to your wardrobe?